box/developer.box.com/guides/authorization/limited-access-approval.md

 ---
 # Limited Access App Approval

-Limited Access Apps are automatically authorized for use in an enterprise upon creation.
+Limited Access Integrations are automatically authorized for use in an enterprise upon creation.

 However, if the enterprise setting to